IntensiveCoLearning/english/Ocean_EICL1st.md

 - dictation: sat cheat scandle in long iland school, 60 students
 - answer: An alleged SAT cheating scandal has been uncovered at a prestigious Long Island high school.
 This college student is accused of taking the college entrance exam for at least six students.
-- notes: alleged criminal, alleged murder, 还没法庭宣判, prestigious 著名的 赫赫有名的, accuse 指控
+- notes: alleged criminal, alleged murder, supposed 还没法庭宣判, prestigious 著名的 赫赫有名的, accuse 指控

 ### 2024.6.29
 Daily English Dictation 24

-- dictation:
+- dictation: on a cool 9, he was 49 degree on the start of the game
-- answer:
+- answer: st. Louis takes the world series opener on a cool night.
+It was 49 degrees at the start of the game.
-- notes:
+- notes: farenheit  ℉ takes e,

 Daily English Dictation 25

 - dictation:
-- answer:
+- answer: They searched for the missing throughout the night under the generator-powered flood lights as family members waited by the mounds of debris -- some in tears
-- notes:
+- notes: ed for -> et for

 ### 2024.6.30

 ### 2024.6.31